How the Swedish Forest Agency processes personal data

 When we process your personal data, you have certain rights.
 Your rights may differ depending on the legal basis for our processing of the personal data.
 As a public authority, we also must adhere to the principle of public access to official records and the Archive Act, which may limit your rights in certain cases.

-Access to your personal data
+Information and access to personal data

 • what personal data we process

-• where we gather your information from, if not gathered from you directly
+• where we gather your information from, if not gathered from you directly.

 Request rectification